 4 January, 2017: Added a new picture which is an oil painting of the Northern Territory bush in northern Australia.
 Painting called ‘After Fires’.
 See 2nd thumbnail below in list of Australian landscape paintings.
 SOLD on Bluethumb.

 15 January, 2017: Finally finished large representation of gorge country in Western Australia in the series Australian landscape paintings.
 Title: ‘Three Boabs in Kimberley Gorge Country’.
 Excited with this large painting.
 Had fun playing with all the yellow colours in my possession and am pleased with the result!
 I hope you enjoy searching for the 3 boabs … or is it 4 boabs?!
 Oil on stretched canvas.
 Size: 122x92cm.
 Price: $1200.
 Only available to Australian buyers.
 Available also on Bluethumb.
+SOLD

 18 March, 2017: Another attempt at ink and acrylic on paper.
 Am I getting better at this?
 Perhaps.
 These acrylic and ink on paper works are being framed with a thin white frame and a generous off-white mount.
 I expect them to sell for about $450.00 (Aust) or a little less.
 Available at my November art exhibition in November.

 9 April, 2017: Just finished this square painting (below), the first for some time in acrylics on stretched canvas.
 It is called ‘Windblown’, and signifies a bright shiny day with a strong wind blowing in the New England region of New South Wales.
 Hope this painting makes viewers as happy as I was when viewing the finished work!!
 It is quite big – 92 x 92cm.
 Presently for sale on Bluethumb for $650.00 (Aust).
 Or deal with the artist direct by way of the Contact page.
-This painting will be sale at NEGS art exhibition for the special price of $450.00 from 8 – 10 September.

 17 April: Today I finished off another painting using acrylic on stretched canvas, this time a rectangular one.
 It is called ‘Evening Clouds’.
 Here it is after the final touch-up.
 For sale on Bluethumb or via my contact page.
 More details in thumbnail section below.